 “Can I claim Universal Credit and homeschool?”

-This is FALSE, they cannot do this and job opportunities should meet the needs including hours, of the homeschooling parent.
-(These online and travel jobs may be of interest to homeschooling parents looking for flexible work).
+This is not strictly true as job opportunities should meet the needs including hours, of the homeschooling parent.

 “Do you get paid for homeschooling your child?”